Tuesday, August 30, 2011

 Cooking the cherries by Eve Fox, Garden of Eating blog, copyright 2011

 Meanwhile, I sterilized my jars in my canning pot and got things ready for the brief canning that followed.
 15 minutes later, two jars of maraschinos were cooling on the counter.
-And now we can set sail on the Good Shop Lollipop!
+Let's hear it for the Good Shop Lollipop!

 Homemade maraschino cherries by Eve Fox, Garden of Eating blog, copyright 2011